Recover from bullying in 15-mins a week

 • Authoritarian Parenting Styles: Parents with overly controlling or authoritarian approaches that include harsh treatment can inadvertently foster aggression in their children.

-• Abusive Home Life: Exposure to an abusive home environment, whether it's emotional or physical harm, can lead to aggressive behavior at school.
+• Abusive Home Life: Exposure to any form of violence, including an abusive home environment can lead to aggressive behavior at school.
+This includes emotional or physical abuse.

 • Poor Academic Performance: Struggling academically can be a source of frustration for children, leading some to vent their feelings through bullying.

 Further, the research points to bullying as a school-wide phenomenon that can be fostered by the school climate.
 If school staff are bullies, or they tacitly support bullying behavior by believing that it's 'not a big deal', bullying can become ingrained in the school environment.
-Disciplinary action and support for both the victim and the bully must be provided to address the behavior.
+Disciplinary action and support for both the victim and the bully must be provided to address the behavior and minimize the negative outcomes.

 Effects of Bullying:

-The repercussions of bullying are profound and affect victims in a wide range of ways.
-These effects include10:
+The consequences of bullying can affect victims in a wide range of ways.
+These effects of bullying can include10:

 • Lower Academic Performance: Victims of bullying often experience difficulties in concentrating and learning, leading to lower academic achievement.

-• Lower Self-esteem: Bullying erodes a victim's self-worth, leaving lasting impacts on their confidence and self-esteem.
+• Lower Self-esteem: Bullying erodes a victim's self-worth, leaving lasting negative outcomes on their confidence and self-esteem.

 • Increased Risk of Mental Health Issues: Bullying victims are at a heightened risk of developing depression and anxiety, which can persist into adulthood.